 In English, the words Eidal-Adha mean the ‘Festival of the Sacrifice’.

 Eid al-Adha is celebrated on the tenth day of Dhu al-Hijjah, the last month of the Islamic calendar.
 It coincides with the end of Hajj, the pilgrimage to Mecca.
 Hajj is one of the Five Pillars of Islam and a religious duty that must be carried out by all able-bodied Muslims at least once in their lives.

-Arafat Day, the ninth day of Dhu Al Hijjah and the day before Eid Al Adha, is also a public holiday.
+Arafat Day, the ninth day of Dhu al-Hijjah and the day before Eid al-Adha, is also a public holiday.

-The festival is a public holiday so most offices and government departments in Dubai will be closed.
+Most offices and government departments in Dubai will be closed.